Fox's Book of Martyrs

 "The

-were confined in the death prison, with three pairs of iron fetters each, and
+in the death prison, with three pairs of iron fetters each, and fastened to a

-he said he did not dare to consent, for fear I should make my escape.
-I next
+but he said he did not dare to consent, for fear I should make my escape.
+I

-threatening as they did the night before.
-But the idea of your brother being
+my room, without threatening as they did the night before.
+But the idea of your

 "On